learn-co-curriculum/dsc-pandas-series-and-dataframes-lab/README.md

 #Your code here
 ```

 ## Is there more subway traffic on a weekend or a weekday?
-Be specific in comparing magnitudes.
+Be specific in comparing magnitudes

 ```python
 #Your code here
 ```

-# Drop a couple of columns
+## Drop a couple of columns

 ```python
 # Your code here
 ```

+## Summary

+Great!
+You practiced your data cleanup-skills using Pandas.